TritonDataCenter/rfd/rfd/0150/README.md

 - Q: Will there be a realistic need to N scale Prometheus?

-  A: I feel pretty confident that we can scale by sharding the set of work across multiple independent prometheus installs for quite some time.
+  A: "I feel pretty confident that we can scale by sharding the set of work across multiple independent prometheus installs for quite some time." -- RichardK

 - Q: What will a low risk deployment look like?